 Basil essential oil was part of a clinical trial on oral health mouth rinses last 2014.
-Basil, together with tea tree essential oil and clove in a mouth rinse was found to inhibit gingivitis, plaque and other harmful microbes in the mouth.
+Basil, together with tea tree essential oil and clove in a mouth rinse, was found to inhibit gingivitis, plaque, and harmful microbes in the mouth.

 1. Sore Muscles: Mix a few drops of basil essential oil with a carrier oil.
 Apply to sore or fatigued muscle and joints for relief.

-2. Aromatically: Diffuse or apply topically to support clear breathing.
+2. Aromatherapy: Diffuse or apply topically to support clear breathing.

 3. Insect Repellent: Add a few drops of basil essential oil to your linen spray and spritz over your beddings and curtains at night.
 This will repel mosquitoes and other pests from your sleeping area.

-4. Fatigue: Apply on your feet or diffuse aromatically to relieve yourself from fatigue.
-To experience more relief, inhale the essential oil first and then apply to the crown of the head, forehead, chest and navel.
+4. Fatigue: Apply on your feet or to a diffuser to relieve yourself from fatigue.
+To experience more relief, inhale the essential oil first and then apply to the crown of the head, forehead, chest, and navel.

 5. Skin Irritations: Dilute the essential oil with fractionated coconut oil.
-Apply to the tip of your nose, temples or location of bites and stings.
+Apply to the tip of your nose, temples, or any location of bites and stings.

 8. Emotional Wellness: Use aromatically with an oil diffuser or massage over the heart and solar plexus to lessen feelings of fear.

 9. Mouth Cleanser and Breath Freshener: There are commercial toothpaste and mouthwash products that contain basil essential oil, but you can also make one for yourself at home.
-Add a few drops of basil essential oil to a cup of water for gargling.
-You can also mix 1 – 2 drops of essential oil to your toothpaste or mouthwash for optimum oral hygiene and fresh breath.
+You can mix 1 – 2 drops of essential oil to your toothpaste or mouthwash for optimum oral hygiene and fresh breath.

 10. Acne Treatment: Add a drop or two of basil oil to your toner and apply with a cotton swab to problem areas.
 You can also use coconut oil as a carrier oil for your basil essential oil and apply on your face to help clear bacteria that clog pores.

 1. Patch Testing: Make sure you do a patch test on your skin for sensitivity prior to using on more areas of your body or for a long term period.
-Make sure to do the patch test on your feet or forearm to ensure you don’t experience irritation like redness, burning, hives or allergic reactions.
-Keep the Basil oil away from your eyes and the insides of your ears or nose.
+Make sure to do the patch test on your feet or forearm to ensure that you don’t experience irritation like redness, burning, hives, or allergic reactions.
+Keep the basil oil away from your eyes and the insides of your ears or nose.

 4. Ingesting Essential Oils: You should not ingest essential oils, as they can have adverse side effects.